 Culling inspiration from 19th century steam-powered machinery, the science fiction subgenre of steampunk has long lived in the pages of such esteemed authors as H.G.
 Wells and Jules Verne.
 Though the exact term originated sometime in the 1980s as a somewhat humorous alternative to cyberpunk, the subgenre has seen a resurgence of popularity in pop culture over the last decade.
-Films like 2011’s Hugo or the Guy Ritchie-adapted Sherlock Holmes films embraced the style and essentially built entire stories around it.
+Films like Guy Ritchie-adapted Sherlock Holmes films embraced the style and essentially built entire stories around it.or the

 Beyond its impact on film and television, steampunk has also been a particularly popular style among DIYers and craftmakers.
 Typically comprised of a unique blend of digital and handmade, steampunk-themed projects often evoke a sense of futuristic history — think Victorian-era aesthetics adorning modern technology.
 What does this have to do with Weekend Workshop, you ask?
 Two words: steampunk goggles.